OGGM/oggm/docs/mass-balance.rst

 (CRU CL v2.0 at 10' resolution) following the anomaly mapping approach described by Tim Mitchell in his `CRU faq`_ (Q25).
-Note that we don't expect this downscaling to add any new information than already available at the original resolution, but this allows us to have an elevation-dependent dataset, from which we can compute the temperature at the elevation of the glacier.
+Note that we don't expect this downscaling to add any new information than already available at the original resolution, but this allows us to have an elevation-dependent dataset based on a presumably better climatology.
+The monthly anomalies are computed following [Harris_etal_2010]_ : we use standard anomalies for temperature and scaled (fractional) anomalies for precipitation.
+At the locations where the monthly precipitation climatology is 0 we fall back to the standard anomalies.

 .. _CRU faq: https://crudata.uea.ac.uk/~timm/grid/faq.html